 The third is an 1896 Barry Railway 6 compartment 3rd, but without a chassis at the moment.

-A fourth coach from the Taff Vale Railway, with the body built in 1912, but placed on an earlier chassis, will be coming to the railway early in 2026.
+A fourth coach from the Taff Vale Railway, with the body built in 1912, but placed on an earlier chassis, arrived at the railway early in 2026.

 If you wish to be involved in this project and volunteer as part of the restoration, please get in touch [email protected].